uwspstar/FullStack/CSharp/readme.md

 If the provider does not also implement IQueryable<T>, the standard query operators cannot be used on the provider's data source.
 ```
+### REST vs RESTful
+- REST is acronym for REpresentational State Transfer.
+It is architectural style
+### Comparing SOAP vs REST APIs
+- SOAP – Simple Object Access Protocol : defines a very strongly typed messaging framework which relies heavily on XML and schemas.
+- REST -REpresentational State Transfer : is an architectural style which makes use of existing and widely adopted technologies, specifically HTTP, and does not create any new standards.

 ### HTTP methods
 - HTTP METHOD	CRUD	ENTIRE COLLECTION (E.G. /USERS)	SPECIFIC ITEM (E.G. /USERS/123)